Axway/api-builder-docs/content/en/docs/developer_guide/project/configuration/project_configuration.md

 ### cookieSecret

 \[string\] If you want signed cookies, you can set this value.
-If you don't want to sign cookies, remove this value, or make it null.
+If you do not want to sign cookies, remove this value, or make it null.

 ### cors